Gearbox-protocol/dev-docs/pages/integrations-v3/build.md

 * `_execute`: calls the target contract from the credit account with passed calldata and returns the bytes-encoded call result.

-* `_executeSwapNoApprove`: same as `_execute`, but also enables input token and optionally disables output token.
+* `_executeSwapNoApprove`: same as `_execute`, but also checks and (optionally) disables the input token, and checks and enables the output token.
 It is useful for swap operations when input and output tokens are not known in advance.

-* `_executeSwapSafeApprove`: same as `_executeSwapNoApprove`, but also gives the target contract infinite approval for input token before the call and resets it to `1` after the call.
+* `_executeSwapSafeApprove`: same as `_executeSwapNoApprove`, but also gives the target contract infinite approval for the input token before the call and resets it to `1` after the call.
 It is useful for approve-requiring swap operations when input and output tokens are not known in advance.

 ## Optimizations